-Orlando is in the Sunshine State, but from late May through September, afternoon showers are common.
-Fortunately, our summer rain is typically over quickly and helps us beat the afternoon heat, but the question remains: What can you do in Orlando when it’s raining?
+Orlando is in the Sunshine State and boasts many open-air experiences, including theme parks, water activities and more, but from late May through September, afternoon showers are common.
+Which raises the question: What can you do in Orlando when it’s raining?

 Indoor Attractions in Orlando

 Some of the best ways to have fun indoors in Orlando can be found on and around the epicenter of our tourism district: International Drive, aka I-Drive.
 Anchored by Universal Orlando Resort and SeaWorld® Orlando, this vibrant area is packed with delicious dining, unique retailers and some of Orlando’s most popular indoor attractions.